dermatologist/genomic-tokenizer/README.md

 'attention_mask': [1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1]}
 ```

-And like any other tokenizer in Hugging Face you can decode tokens as follow:
+And like any other tokenizer in [HuggingFace](https://huggingface.co/docs/tokenizers/en/index) you can decode tokens as follow:

 ```
 print(tokenizer.decode(tokens["input_ids"]))